-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-Capital One Investing charges $6.95 per stock trade which is $6.95 more than Interactive Brokers which charges clients $0.00 (the broker charges a per share rate instead) per trade.
-With options, the base fees charged are $6.95 (Capital One Investing) and $0.00 (Interactive Brokers).
-Each contract then costs $0.75 at Capital One Investing and $0.70 at Interactive Brokers for a difference in price of $0.05 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Capital One Investing charges $6.95 per stock trade which is $6.95 more than Interactive Brokers which charges customers $0 (the broker charges a per share rate instead) per trade.
+For options trading, Capital One Investing has a base fee of $6.95, and Interactive Brokers a base fee of $0.
+Each option contract then costs $0.75 at Capital One Investing and $0.70 at Interactive Brokers.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Next to commission rates, being able to trade the instrument you want is important.
-Capital One Investing provides its clients with Stock Trading, Options Trading and Mutual Funds while Interactive Brokers gives clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Interactive Brokers boasts an offering of 8026 compared to Capital One Investing's 1202 available funds.
-Commission free ETFs also should not be forgotten, with Capital One Investing falling behind Interactive Brokers, offering 0 commission free etfs compared to Interactive Brokers's 33.
+Next to commission rates, being able to trade what you want is important.
+Capital One Investing offers clients Stock Trading, Options Trading and Mutual Funds while Interactive Brokers offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Interactive Brokers boasts an offering of 10051 mutual funds compared to Capital One Investing's 1149 available funds.
+Commission free ETFs can also be valuable for customers, with Capital One Investing falling behind Interactive Brokers, offering 0 commission free ETFs compared to Interactive Brokers's 45.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Interactive Brokers makes virtual trading available to clients, while Capital One Investing does not.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Interactive Brokers offers virtual trading while Capital One Investing does not.
 Taking a look at mobile trading, Interactive Brokers along with Capital One Investing both support the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while clients at Interactive Brokers can have none of these.
-On the whole, when it comes to tools, research, and trading on the go, Interactive Brokers was rated for Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2014, while Capital One Investing was rated for none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Capital One Investing while Interactive Brokers offers Debit Cards.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers finished with awards Best in Class - Mobile Trading, while Capital One Investing came up with none of these.

-Overall, Interactive Brokers comes out on top with 4.00 stars over Capital One Investing's 3.00 stars.
+Overall, Interactive Brokers boasts 4.50 stars versus Capital One Investing's 3.50 stars.